Three ways that businesses can support LGBT+ people after Pride Month

 3. Promote diversity and inclusion in the workplace

 Ensuring that all employees feel that they can bring their whole selves to the workplace and be supported is vital.
+Unwritten rules are easily broken.
+The same with unwritten policies.

 LGBT+ friendly workplace policies should be in writing.
 Publishing these policies on the business website would be a clear indicator of the active support of LGBT+ colleagues.

-Employee benefits and hiring practice
+Employee benefits and hiring practices

 Is your Parental and Maternity leave process inclusive of LGBT+ people?
-Do you have clear guidance to support colleagues transitioning?

 Even if you don’t currently have any ‘out’ LGBT+ colleagues, it’s still important to have supportive policies in place.
+People considering employment may choose your business over another because of your active support.

 Have you considered creating an LGBT+ staff network?
 Or joining up with other small businesses to create one?